 Indications that are covered

-UPPP is covered for members 18 years of age and older when all the following criteria are met:
+UPPP is eligible for coverage in members 18 years of age and older when all the following criteria are met:

-- Continuous Positive Airway Pressure (CPAP) therapy has been attempted, but therapy has failed to achieve adequate treatment response or patient is unable to tolerate CPAP; and
+- Clinical documentation indicates that Continuous Positive Airway Pressure (CPAP) therapy has been attempted, but therapy has either failed to achieve adequate treatment response or the member is unable to tolerate CPAP

 Indications that are not covered